-A wind scatterometer is a radar remote sensing instrument designed to measure the normalized radar cross section ( $\sigma^{\circ}$ ) of the ocean's surface from which the near-surface wind over the ocean is inferred with the aid of a geophysical model function [49].
-Scatterometers also make $\sigma^{\circ}$ measurements over land, vegetation, and ice surfaces.
+A wind scatterometer is a radar remote sensing instrument designed to measure the normalized radar cross section ( $\sigma^o$ ) of the ocean's surface from which the near-surface wind over the ocean is inferred with the aid of a geophysical model function [49].
+Scatterometers also make $\sigma^o$ measurements over land and ice surfaces.
 Until recently, these measurements were used primarily for calibrating the sensor.
-However, because they provide frequent, global observations, scatterometer measurements are also useful for the study of tropical rainforest (e.g., [27], [33], [46], [70]) and polar ice (e.g., [16], [20], [39], [45], [57], [69], [71]).
+However, because they provide frequent, global observations, scatterometer measurements are also useful for the study of tropical rainforest (e.g. [27, 33, 46, 70]) and polar ice (e.g. [16, 20, 39, 45, 57, 69, 71]).

-The NASA scatterometer (NSCAT) was successfully operated from September 1996 through June 1997 [5], [44], [49].
-NSCAT made 14.6 GHz measurements of HH- and VVpolarized $\sigma^{\circ}$ on ascending and descending orbits at various azimuth and incidence angles.
-The nominal $\sigma^{\circ}$ resolution is approximately 25 km with hexagonal resolution cells.
-Measurements were made over two 600-km wide swaths separated by a 200-km wide gap.
-The measurement geometry and timing were selected to optimize NSCAT's performance in its primary mission of long-term measurement of vector winds over the global oceans with full coverage of the global oceans at least once every three days.
+The NASA scatterometer (NSCAT) was successfully operated from Sept.
+1996 through June 1997 [5, 44, 49].
+NSCAT made 14.6 GHz measurements of HH- and VV-polarized $\sigma^o$ on ascending and descending orbits at various azimuth and incidence angles.
+The nominal $\sigma^o$ resolution is approximately 25 km with hexagonal resolution cells.
+Measurements were made over two 600 km wide swaths separated by a 200 km wide gap.
+The measurement geometry and timing were selected to optimize NSCAT's performance in its primary mission of long-term measurement of vector winds over the global oceans with full coverage of the global oceans at least once every 3 days.
 Most of the earth was observed multiple times during this period with the polar regions observed several times each day.
 This rapid repeat coverage can be combined with resolution enhancement algorithms to increase the utility of NSCAT data in polar ice studies.

 This paper describes two particular areas of application of NSCAT data to cryosphere studies: 1) sea-ice mapping and 2) measurements of glacial ice in Greenland and Antarctica.
-Section II provides background and describes the resolution enhancement used in the data analysis.
-Section III gives an overview of the application of NSCAT to sea-ice extent mapping and motion detection.
-Section IV presents new results from studies of the Greenland ice sheet using NSCAT data.
-A summary discussion is provided in Section V.
+Section 2 provides background and describes the resolution enhancement used in the data analysis.
+Section 3 gives an overview of the application of NSCAT to sea-ice extent mapping and motion detection.
+Section 4 presents new results from studies of the Greenland ice sheet using NSCAT data.
+A summary discussion is provided in Section 5.